bryan-hoang/dnd-notes/docs/current/tidebreaker/sessions.md

 - Plotting to extract Dwite out of his situation.
   - Fake a kidnap?
   - Fess up and get punished?

+## TBD (2022-05-20)

+- Continue planning on how to break out Dwite.
+- Dwite gives an update on the investigation to Steward Talic.
+  - Apparently, the Greythicket family is very influential.
+- Argent pulls the moves on a secretary at The Watch.
+- The rest of the crew meets with Steward Ryse to attempt the blackmail.
+- Dwite realizes that Lanitilly Greythicket is most likely Lanely with Fredrick, who attacked and killed Vaxalleran.
+- The crew manage to get to Dwite out of the Steward's watch.
+- Torvald goes shopping for a new Blink dog.
+  - Sike, he's gonna kermit theft?
+  - Sike, he's gonna commit to trading services?
+  - Sike, he's gonna trade?

 ## Quests/Tasks